teler-sh/teler-waf/README.md

 Here are some limitations of using teler-waf:

-- **Performance overhead**: teler-waf may introduce some performance overhead, as the application firewall and teler IDS will need to process each incoming request.
+- **Performance overhead**: teler-waf may introduce some performance overhead, as the teler-waf will need to process each incoming request.
 This can potentially slow down the overall performance of your application, especially if you have a high volume of traffic.
 Benchmark:

 ```console
 $ go test -bench . -cpu=4